 Forcompany formation in Poland contact us now.
-The procedure in this case includes drafting the articles of association, which can be signed through power of attorney, as well as drafting other documents required when one starts a company in Poland, such as specimen signatures, affidavits and special forms.
+The procedure in this case includes drafting the articles of association, as well as drafting other documents required when starting a company in Poland, such as specimen signatures, affidavits and special forms.
 Some public notary procedures are also required for company formation in Poland.
-Also, in order to set up a company in Poland, a Polish registered office is needed for mail receiving and tax purposes.
+Also a Polish registered office is needed for receiving mail and tax purposes.
 Accountancy for company registration in Poland is also compulsory.
 The investors have the opportunity to chose from varioustypes of Polish structures.

+VAT deductions.
 Company registration in Poland for VAT is only mandatory if the company performs activities in a field that is subject to VAT.
-The required documents for company registration for taxes in Poland are the articles of association, or the company charter, the statistical number, the REGON certificate, an excerpt from the National Court Register, together with the company foundation deed and a standard form must be submitted with the Polish authorities.
+The required documents for company registration for taxes in Poland are the articles of association, or the company charter, the statistical number, the REGON certificate, an excerpt from the National Court Register and the bank certificate.

 Economy in Poland is rather flourishing, especially due to its private business sector.
 The Polish government encourages foreign investments in Poland by signing Double Tax Treaties with a large number of countries and by offering a wide range of incentives for entrepreneurs who decide to come from abroad and start a company in Poland.